28th Division Sustainment Brigade: Post 9/11

 The 371st Corps Support Group was reorganized and designated the 371st Sustainment Brigade on 1 September 2007.

 The Brigade, commanded by COL Daniel L. Tack, deployed from 27 July 2008 to 9 April 2009 to Al-Asad Airbase, Iraq in support of Operation Iraqi Freedom.
 The 371st Sustainment Brigade supported II Marine Expeditionary Force (Forward), a division-sized air-ground task force, enabling Multi-National Force West (MNF-W) to control Al Anbar province during the Iraq Surge and the Iraq Transition during the Anbar campaign.

 The Brigade, commanded by COL Gregory W. Robinette, deployed from 19 April 2013 to 1 March 2014 to Camp Arifjan, Kuwait in support of Operation Enduring Freedom.
 The 371st Sustainment Brigade enabled United States Army Central to conduct Unified Land Operations in Joint Security Area – Georgia, Afghanistan, and Kyrgyzstan shaping combat operations across air, ground, and sea while simultaneously supporting retrograde operations of Iraq resulting in increased sustainment capabilities and strengthening of regional partnerships.

 The Brigade, commanded by COL Gregory J. Betts, supported the 28TH Infantry Division's first hosted combined joint Warfighter exercise in November of 2016 at Fort Indiantown Gap, Pennsylvania.
 The brigade used their real-world knowledge of sustainment challenges in the Middle East to positively influence the exercises sustainment operations supporting 4,500 Service Members representing Army National Guard, Air National Guard, United States Army, United States Air Force, United States Army Reserve, and the British Army.

 The Brigade, commanded by COL Gregory J. Betts, deployed from 27 April 2017 to 10 March 2018 to Camp Arifjan, Kuwait in support of Operation Spartan Shield and Operation Inherent Resolve.
 They supported the 29th Infantry Division and the 35th Infantry Division in building partner capacity in the Middle East to promote regional self-reliance and increase security and supported Combined Joint Task Force – Operation Inherent Resolve, a multi-national force fighting ISIL in Iraq, Syria, and Libya, during the Battle of Hawija and 2017 Western Iraq campaign in 2017.

-The Brigade, commanded by COL Mark A. Hatfield, was activated as Joint Task Force Fox from 14 June 2020 until 1 OCT 2021 under Title 32 502(f) in response to the State of Ohio's fight against Novel Coronavirus Disease 2019 (COVID-19).
+Commanded by COL Mark A. Hatfield, the brigade was activated as Joint Task Force Fox from 14 June 2020 until 1 OCT 2021 under Title 32 502(f) in response to the State of Ohio's fight against Novel Coronavirus Disease 2019 (COVID-19).
 The JTF provided logistical and operational support at community-based COVID testing and vaccination sites, medical support to nursing facilities, support to 15 foodbanks around Ohio, support to the Ohio Department of Rehabilitation and Corrections, support to the Ohio Department of Aging, the Ohio Department of Health, and the Ohio Department of Job and Family Services.